sous-chefs/users/README.md

 Note: The ssh_keys attribute below can be either a String or an Array.
 However, we are recommending the use of an Array.

+Note: The manage_home attribute is enabled by default on non-NFS home directories, and should be overridden for system accounts.

 ```javascript
 {
   "id": "bofh",